 Some key verbs are: arrange, assemble, collect, combine, compile, compose, construct, create, design, develop, devise, explain, formulate, generate, integrate, invent, manage, modify, organize, plan, prepare, propose, rearrange, reconstruct, relate, reorganize, revise, rewrite, set up, substitute, summarize, write.

-Assessment cues may include: -What would you predict/infer from...? -What ideas can you add to...? -How would you create/design a new...? -What might happen if you combined...? -What solutions would you suggest for...?
+- What would you predict/infer from...?

+- What ideas can you add to...?

+- How would you create/design a new...?

 Examples of the demonstration of synthesis may be: